Geoff Kime

-Geoffrey "Geoff" Kime (born 9 January 1958) is an English–Australian former professional darts player.
+Geoffrey "Geoff" Kime (born 9 January 1958) is an English-born Australian former professional darts player who has played in the Professional Darts Corporation (PDC) events.

 Career

 Kime won the 2009 WDF World Cup men's pairs alongside Anthony Fleet.

 Kime won the 2011 Oceanic Masters to qualify for the 2012 PDC World Darts Championship.
 He played against Mervyn King in the first round, but failed to win a leg and lost 3–0 in sets.